 Why would you ruin your lash extensions by applying strip lashes on top of them?

 If you need a different look for that very special day, just talk about it with your lash stylist!
-With eyelash extensions, the possibilities are endless and will look so much more natural than with falsies!
+With eyelash extensions, the possibilities are endless, and will look so much more natural than with strip lashes!

-If you’ve been looking for a way to make your lashes look like they belong on an ad, falsies may seem like the answer.
+If you’ve been looking for a way to make your lashes look like they belong in an ad, falsies may seem like the answer.

 In the end, wearing falsies with lash extensions is a big No-No. Instead, just ask your lash tech to fill the gaps with lash fans or do a volume set.